Friday, July 28, 2017

-Kaitlin Tremblay and Natalie Zina Walschots will lead a one day writer’s group!
+Join Kaitlin Tremblay, Ben Gelinas, and Natalie Zina Walschots as they lead a two-part workshop and writer’s group!

-In advance of the workshop, participants write a script for a short romance game, which will be shared with the other participants in the writer’s group.
-Then, on the day of the workshop, everyone will discuss all of the games, offer constructive critiques, and talk about what they learned in the process of writing their romance game script.
+For the second part of the workshop on August 13th, participants are asked to write and submit a script for a short romance game, which will be shared with the instructors and other participants in the writer’s group a week in advance (deadline: Sunday, August 6th, 2017).
+Then, on the day of the workshop, everyone will discuss the submitted game scripts, offer constructive critiques, and talk about what they learned while writing.

-Participants should bring a laptop or tablet (something to compose on) and whatever software they feel most comfortable using (whether this be a word processor or notepad app, or specifically game-making software like Twine).
+Participants may attend the first workshop without attending the second (or vice versa).
+Participants should bring a laptop or tablet (something to compose on and read from) and whatever software they feel most comfortable using (whether this be a word processor or notepad app, or specifically game-making software like Twine).
 Don’t have a laptop?
-No problem, we can provide one for use during the workshop – just drop us an email at email@example.com and we’ll set one aside for you.
+No problem.
+We can provide one for use during the workshop.
+Just drop us an email at firstname.lastname@example.org and we’ll set one aside for you.

 You need to be logged in to register: